A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 \section{Introduction}

 Let \(L\) be a link in \(S^3\).
-In this paper, we are interested in geometric invariants of \(L\) that depend on a choice of representation \(\rho : \pi_1(S^3 \setminus L) \to \slg\).
-Typically we are interested in \(\rho\) up to conjugation, i.e.\@ up to \defemph{gauge transformation}.
+In this paper we study geometric invariants of \(L\) that depend on a choice of representation \(\rho : \pi_1(S^3 \setminus L) \to \slg\).
+Typically we are interested in \(\rho\) up to conjugation, i.e.\ up to \defemph{gauge transformation}.
 Because \(\slg\) is the double cover of the isometry group \(\pslg\) of hyperbolic \(3\)-space we can think of \(\rho\) as a generalized hyperbolic structure and gauge-equivalent \(\rho\) represent the same structure.

-Our goal is to define a new family \(\qfunc{}\) of link invariants that we interpret as a quantization of the \(\slg\) Chern-Simons invariant of (the exterior of) \(L\).
+Our goal is to define a new family \(\qfunc{}\) of geometric link invariants that we interpret as a quantization of the \(\slg\) Chern-Simons invariant of the exterior of \(L\).
 To explain what this means we must first say exactly what we mean by ``Chern-Simons invariant".
+For closed manifolds it is a complex number, while for manifolds with boundary it is a section of a line bundle.